geodynamics/aspect/cookbooks/onset_of_convection/doc/onset_of_convection.md

  Onset of convection model with different Rayleigh numbers.
 Background colors show temperature.
 ```

-Slides that describe the different forces controling convective motion (which
+Slides that describe the different forces controlling convective motion (which
 is related to one of the questions in the assignment) can be found [here]( https://www.dropbox.com/s/0wqtg05w7713hdz/06_geophysics_lecture_01_29.pdf?dl=0).

 ## Example assignment: Onset of convection in celestial bodies